Enjoy typical Scottish food and drink

 Accommodations:

 Hotels in and around Inverness * You can book here.
-We have the first two nights in the Kingsmills Hotel in Inverness * spent the night.
-The third night we stayed at Glenkirk B&B in Drumnadrochit.
-Under Bed and Breakfast Inverness Scotland * You can book bed and breakfast in and around Inverness.
+We have the first two nights in the Kingsmills Hotel in Inverness * The third night we spent at the Glenkir B&B in Drumnadrochit.
+Bed and Breakfast Inverness Scotland * you can book bed and breakfasts in and around Inverness.
+You can also find suitable accommodation on this map instead:

 Scotland Travel Guide: